phglab/MIRUReader/README.md

 * The program is compatible to Python 2 and Python 3.
 * Accepted reads file format includes '.fastq', '.fastq.gz', '.fasta', and '.fasta.gz'.
 * The program output is a tab-delimited plain text which can be copied to or opened in Excel spreadsheet.

+## Troubleshooting

+1. If an error message `OSError: primersearch is not found.` appears, please ensure your `primersearch` executable file is in your environment path (`echo $PATH`) and can be called directly.